Skip to content

 -Ddd.trace.health.metrics.statsd.port=8125 Self-metric data collection send port, optional

--Ddd.service.mapping: Aliases for services like redis, mysql used by the application, optional
+-Ddd.service.mapping: Aliases for application calls like redis, mysql, optional

-For more details on JVM, refer to the JVM collector documentation.
+For more detailed information about JVM, please refer to JVM collectors

 Enable statsd